stemmlerjs/univjobs-front-static/src/pages/blog/9-books-for-junior-developers-in-2019.md

 </b>
 <br/>

 Eric Evan’s coined the term “Ubiquitous Language”, which is the term for building a common, all-encompassing language between the developers, the domain experts and any other users or actors in the domain.
-By using this Ubiquitous Language, it ensures that the most important domain concepts are well understood and get modelled in the software.
+By using this Ubiquitous Language, it ensures that the most important domain concepts are well understood and get modeled in the software.

 The book is a little more technical and challenging than the others, but if you get familiar with these concepts, you’ll be very well off in understanding how today’s largest companies keep their codebases manageable and scalable.